Gregory Smiley, President, CEO

 Greg is a graduate of both Duke University in Durham, N.C., and George Washington University’s School of Public Health in Washington, D.C.

-Nancy Glynn, Director of Compliance
+Nancy Glynn, Chief Compliance and Operations Officer

 Her work in the nonprofit sector has been informed by previous compliance roles as director with the Virginia Auditor of Public Accounts, controller for the City of Richmond, Va., and senior audit manager at MeadWestvaco responsible for corporate compliance and fraud programs.